Hyperliquid-Balkans-Hub/hyper-erc721/README.md

 **🔍 View your collection:** After deployment, you can view your collection and transactions at https://purrsec.com

+**🚀 Launch your NFT:** Consider launching your NFT collection with [Drip Trade's HyperLaunch](https://drip-trade.gitbook.io/drip.trade/launchpad/quickstart) - Drip's exclusive NFT launchpad built to accelerate the NFT ecosystem on Hyperliquid

+**🛒 Secondary marketplace:** Trade NFTs on the secondary market at [Drip.Trade](https://drip.trade/) - the leading NFT marketplace for Hyperliquid

 **📝 Deployment Record:** A detailed deployment record is automatically saved in the `deployment_history/` folder

 ---